Add event to calendar

 National Hybrid Conference

-Don't miss this unique opportunity to be a part of our 30th Anniversary Conference taking place from October 2-4, 2025 at the Harbour Castle Westin Hotel.
-It's a celebration of our collective achievements and a look ahead to the exciting future of wound care to offer the best in wound care education.
+Don't miss this extraordinary opportunity to be a part of our National Hybrid Conference taking place from October 22-24, 2026 at Fallsview Casino Resort.
+It’s a celebration of what we’ve achieved together and a look ahead to the exciting future of wound care education.

 Wounds Canada's National Hybrid Conference is the largest wound-related event in Canada, bringing together health-care professionals, educators and key opinion leaders for both in person and virtually.
 This educational event is designed to support health-care professionals who work with patients with wounds or who are at risk for developing wounds.

-Mark the dates October 2-4, 2025, to enhance your educational journey in wound care!
+Mark the dates of October 22 to 24, 2026, to enhance your educational journey in wound care!

 Why attend?